hiveeyes/arduino/node-gprs-http/README.rst

 Build using the firmware builder
 ================================
-You may build your flavors of the firmware without having any toolchain installed on your workstation by issuing a HTTP POST request to the firmware builder subsystem.
+You may build your flavors of the firmware without having any toolchain installed on your workstation by issuing a HTTP POST request to the :ref:`firmware-builder` subsystem.

 The source code of `node-gprs-http.ino`_ is pulled from the master branch of the `Hiveeyes Arduino repository`_ on GitHub.
 Specify appropriate parameters to match